wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 ## API Endpoints

 The plugin provides REST API endpoints for external control.
-The web interface is the recommended way to manage devices, and MAC addresses are not required for normal use.
-For advanced/manual API usage, device selection is handled by the plugin and MACs are managed internally:
+The web interface is the recommended way to manage devices.
+Device selection and MAC address management are handled internally by the plugin:

 - `GET /plugins/bt-tether-helper` - Web interface
 - `POST /plugins/bt-tether-helper/connect` - Initiate connection (device selection handled by plugin)